galikbence/genome_annotation/README.md

 Finally we will extract the CDS and protein sequences that we will use in the annotation step.

+In this workflow we don't care about the alternative splicing events.
+However, this can add more to the annotation.

   ## 7. Annotating protein coding genes

+ Now we have all the protein coding genes

     ### BLAST